otovo/eslint-config-otovo/README.md

 ## Using

 In your `.eslintrc` file you can specify which config you want to extend.
-The default will extend everything (currently JavaScript, FlowType and React):
+The default will extend everything (currently JavaScript, Flow, and React):

 ```json
 // .eslintrc.json